-The addition of a diced apple highlights the robust caramelized cauliflower and perfectly balances the spiced notes in this curried cauliflower soup.
-Loaded with good-for-you vitamins, minerals, and fats, this soup is totally plant based, but feels indulgent and gourmet.
+The addition of a diced apple highlights the robust caramelized cauliflower and perfectly balances the spiced notes in this vegan Curried Cauliflower Soup.
+Loaded with good-for-you vitamins, minerals, and healthy fats, this cauliflower soup with coconut milk is totally plant based, but still tastes incredibly creamy and indulgent.

 Heat oven to 425°F. Toss cauliflower with 2 tbsp olive oil and a pinch of salt.
 Spread onto a baking sheet, the transfer to the oven.
 Roast the cauliflower, stirring once halfway through, until the florets are golden brown and tender, 25-30 minutes.
 Reserve 1 cup florets for garnish.

 Heat a dutch oven over medium heat.
 Add the last tablespoon olive oil and heat until it shimmers.
 Add diced onion and apple and toss to coat in the fat.
 Sautee, stirring occasionally, until the onion is translucent, 6-7 minutes.

 Add the garlic and spices to the onion and apple; sautee, stirring continuously, until the spices are fragrant, about a minute.